 - Attempt to locate student’s vehicle on campus.

 - Campus Security will contact area hospitals and law enforcement to see if they can provide any information.

 If the student is determined to be missing, the Vice President for Student Life (or designee) will contact the student’s parent or designated emergency contact person.

 After parental notification, we will call law enforcement to report the person as missing.
 Campus Security will continue to investigate, using established investigative procedures and in collaboration with Student Life.
 Campus Security will also coordinate its efforts with outside law enforcement agencies in full compliance with legal obligations and established police procedures.

 A school-wide e-mail alert will be sent to faculty, staff, and students with the student’s picture attached.
-Campus Security will notify the Public Relations Office and refer any outside inquires to the Public Relations Office.
+Campus Security will notify and refer any outside inquires to the Office of Communication.